informalsystems/quint/README.md

 ## Scoreboard

-We appreciate the efforts of our peers for going through our minimal viable solution -- a codeword for buggy tooling and documentation and nobody is sure how exactly it should be working -- and generating excellent suggestions for improvement.
+We appreciate the efforts of our peers for going through our minimal viable solution and generating excellent suggestions for improvement.
 To reflect this, we are collecting scores: earth scores for learning :earth_africa:, air scores for Github contributions :cyclone:, water scores for examples :ocean:.
 Although we are developing a few rules for